The fabrication, uses, performance and sustainability of plywood.

 What is plywood used for?

 BC manufacturers produce a range of plywood products for structure and non-structural uses suitable for both wet and dry service conditions, including subflooring, single-layer flooring, wall, roof and floor sheathing, structural insulated panels, webs of wood I-joists and concrete formwork.
 As exterior wall and roof sheathing, plywood can provide resistance to lateral forces such as wind and earthquake loads and form an integral component of the building envelope.
 It may be used as both structural sheathing and finish cladding.
 For exterior cladding applications, specialty plywoods are available in a broad range of patterns and textures, combining the natural characteristics of wood with the strength and rigidity.
-Other uses of BC-made plywood include RV fabrication and cargo-van panels, pallets, industrial containers, marine applications and furniture manufacturing.
+A wide range of specialty plywood products are manufactured in BC for industrial uses (RVs and cargo-van panels), marine applications and furniture manufacturing.

 Victoria Hill, New Westminster

 Seeing the trees for the forest

 British Columbia’s forests are vast and diverse.
 There are more than forty species of native trees in the province.
 Discover 17 of the most widely used for everything from single family homes to tall timber towers.

 Plywood can be chemically treated to improve resistance to decay or fire.
 A pressure process is used to preserve plywood in accordance with CSA O80 standards.
 It will also withstand some amount of water contact, unlike some comparable products.
 It will return to its nominal thickness as the wood dries.
 Plywood manufacturers are required to test their products to determine the effects of fire retardants, or any other chemicals.